 .4 FTE Director, Career Development Services and CalWORKs

 1 FTE Student Employment Coordinator

-1 12 month Career Advisor

-1 .4 18 hr/week AAII - Does not work during the months of June and July
+- 1 12 month Career Advisor (83.34% Career Development Services and 16.66% Student Success ) - 1 .4 18 hr/week AAII Does not work from mid-May to mid-August and again from mid-December to mid-January - 14hr/wk Career Counselor (during the spring and fall semesters only) - 5 Student Employees

-1 4hr/wk Career Counselor

-3 Student Employees

-This level of staffing does not allow the department to serve all the of the needs of students on the Santa Rosa campus, and cannot begin to address the needs of the District.
+This level of staffing does not allow the department to serve all the of the needs of students on the Santa Rosa campus, and cannot begin to address the needs of the entire District.
 There is a lack of continuity and a reduction in efficiency because of the temporary nature of the current staff and staff with limited hours.